HoloArchivists/tslazer/README.md

 ### Tslazer
 This is a program to download Twitter Spaces from the command line.

-It's also a minimalistic alternative to Ryu1845's twspace-dl.
+**Note: If you would like extended functionality, please use the 'twtiter-space-overhaul' branch.**

 Also it's **Lazer** fast.
 It uses threading to ensure you always get the optimal download speed.
 #### Usage